-NOTE:

-GFCI's contain a lockout feature that will prevent RESET if:
+NOTE: Leviton's AFCI/GFCI's contain a lockout feature that will prevent RESET if:

-- There is no power being supplied to the GFCI. - The GFCI is miswired due to reversal of the LINE and LOAD leads. - The GFCI cannot pass its internal test, indicating that it may not be able to provide protection in the event of a ground fault.
+- There is no power being supplied to the AFCI/GFCI. - The AFCI/GFCI is miswired due to reversal of the LINE and LOAD leads. - The AFCI/GFCI cannot pass its internal test, indicating that it may not be able to provide protection in the event of an arc or ground fault.